 (d) the grading of the surface of the road using grading equipment;

+suitable spark arrester, in relation to an exhaust system for an engine, equipment or other thing, means a device fitted to the engine, equipment or thing that —

+(a) prevents sparks from escaping from all or part of the engine, equipment or thing; and

+(b) complies with Australian Standard AS 1019-2000 Internal Combustion Engines - Spark Emission Control Devices as in force on the day on which the Bush Fires Amendment Regulations 2021 regulation 4(2) comes into operation; and

+(c) is maintained in a clean, sound and efficient condition;

-urgent works, in relation to infrastructure used in the provision of an essential service, means repairs or maintenance necessary for the continued provision, or restoration, of the service;
+urgent works, in relation to the provision of an essential service, means repairs or maintenance necessary for the continued provision, or restoration, of the service;

 work site, in relation to hot work, means the place at which the hot work is carried out.

 [Regulation 24AA inserted: Gazette 5 Nov 2019 p.
-3880-3.]
+3880-3; amended: SL 2021/10 r.
+4.]

 Division 2 — Prohibited activities in open air during total fire ban